The Basics of Intelligent Automation

 The Transformative Capabilities of Intelligent Automation

 Combining RPA with AI and ML technologies makes it possible for businesses to automate all types of scenarios.
-RPA bots are able to act cognitively.
-They can assess situations and make appropriate decisions.
-Thanks to AI, RPA bots “learn on the job”.
-They don’t repeat mistakes.
-They correct and better themselves with each process.
-Such rapidly and constantly improving RPA bots have the potential to become invaluable resources to any company’s human-digital workforce, irrespective of the scale and the complexity of the tasks.
+RPA bots are coded to have cognitive abilities and can correct and better themselves with each process, allowing them to assess situations, make appropriate decisions and learn on the job so they don’t repeat mistakes.
+Such rapidly improving RPA bots have the potential to become invaluable resources to any company’s human-digital workforce, regardless of the scale and the complexity of the tasks.

-Intelligent Automation with RPA is completely different from traditional automation programs.
-Those programs relied heavily on narrow instructions.
-The programs could only process structured data.
-Intelligent Automation that combines RPA with AI, on the other hand, deals with unstructured data.
-These bots assess and improve each automated step of the cycle.
-The average investment recovery period for Intelligent Automation investments is 6 months.
-Hence, companies can expect fast improvement and near-perfect results over time.
+However, this improved technology is completely different from traditional automation programs, which heavily relied on narrow instructions and could only process structured data.
+Instead, IA combined with RPA and AI can handle and assess unstructured data, improving each automated step of the cycle.
+The average investment recovery period for IA investments is 12 months, so companies can expect fast improvement and near-perfect results over time.

 Benefits of Intelligent Automation

-Organizations benefit from Intelligent Automation because it saves money in the long run and leads to improved processes, productivity, and customer experiences.
+Organizations benefit from Intelligent Automation because it saves money in the long run and improves processes, productivity and customer experiences.

 Improved Productivity

-- Cost and Time Savings – Intelligent Automation systems help us save time and money.
-There’s a massive reduction in the need for human interactions.
-Business processes are now faster and all outputs are carefully regularized.
+• Cost and Time Savings – Intelligent Automation systems help us save time and money by redirecting human attention from mundane tasks and creating more efficient business processes where all tasks are carefully regulated.

-- Digital Workforce – Digital RPA-powered workers improve efficiency in routine and complex tasks.
-Over time, intelligent bots can self-learn to radically improve customer experiences.
-These bots guarantee faster response times and consistently improving outputs.
+• Digital Workforce – RPA-powered workers improve efficiency in routine and complex tasks.
+Over time, intelligent bots can self-learn to radically improve customer experiences, guaranteeing faster response times and consistently improved outputs.

-- Improved Processes – As operational obstacles are reduced, cognitive IA systems are able to improve their ability to deal with inconsistent and unstructured data.
-The RPA + AI combinations help Intelligent Automation legacy systems navigate through complex front-desk and back-office operations of all kinds.
+• Improved Processes – As operational obstacles are reduced, cognitive IA systems can improve their ability to deal with inconsistent and unstructured data.
+The RPA + AI combinations help legacy systems navigate through complex front-desk and back-office operations of all kinds.

-- Better Compliance – Intelligent Automation systems guarantee that all operations that they carry out adhere to the necessities installed by supervisory statutes.
-These systems are designed to follow orders and come up with the best practices and plan of actions that improve efficiency while still following the compliance standards.
+• Better Compliance – Intelligent Automation systems guarantee that all operations carried out adhere to the necessities installed by supervisory statutes.
+These systems are designed to follow orders and develop the best practices and action plans that improve efficiency while still following compliance standards.

 Automating Tasks For Departments

-A study by Tractica revealed that the global AI market is expected to reach the $120 billion mark by 2025 in terms of revenue.
-The study also suggests that there’ll be over 300 IA use cases.
-Businesses that combine AI application development with RPA can devise their unique IA systems to automate different departments of their company, including traditionally ‘human’ responsibilities such as:
+A study by Tractica revealed that the global AI market is expected to reach $120 billion in revenue by 2025, with over 300 projected IA use cases.
+Businesses that combine AI application development with RPA can devise unique IA systems to automate different departments of their company, including traditionally human responsibilities such as:

 Intelligent Automation Use Cases By Industry